-Oxfam Mali is leading a consortium of partners in Mali to scale up FMNR and other agroforestry practices suited for the Sahelian region in Mali.
-The project is employing innovative local governance mechanisms to combating human-induced land degradation driver such as large-scale open savanna fires and indiscriminate cutting trees for firewood and charcoal.
-Furthermore, to provide economic incentives, the project is strengthening value chains around valuable tree species such as Shea trees, among others.
+Oxfam Mali leads a consortium of partners to expand the scale farmer-managed natural regeneration and other agroforestry practices suited to the Sahel Region in Mali.
+Regreening Africa deploys innovative local governance mechanisms to combat human-induced land degradation, such as large-scale savanna fires and indiscriminate felling of trees for firewood and charcoal.
+Regreening Africa is strengthening value chains around valuable tree species, such as shea.

 Catholic Relief Services

 - Community videos showcasing previously successful interventions, leaflets and booklets with demonstrations of various practices, local radio programs

 - Improving local governance structures around livestock, including grazing and regulation of movement during dry seasons, to increase tree survival rates

 - Integrating farmer-managed natural regeneration and other land restoration practices through women’s groups (Village Savings and Loans Associations and other community-based organisations)

 - Strengthening the capacity of agricultural extension officers and staff of community-based organizations in farmer-managed natural regeneration to accelerate the expansion of scale

 - Facilitating visits of farmers and agricultural extension officers to areas in which land restoration has occurred

 - Strengthening tree-based value chains for economic benefits for farmers and creating incentives for adoption and protection of trees on farms